TDG-Platform/docs/AOP Strip Processor.md

 The AOP Strip Processor generates large scale, color balanced ortho imagery in a semi-automated fashion.
 Level 1B imagery is processed according to defined inputs.
 The AOP Strip Processor can be run through a simple Python script using  [gbdxtools](https://github.com/DigitalGlobe/gbdxtools/blob/master/docs/user_guide.rst), which requires some initial setup, or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/).
 Tasks and workflows can be added to AOP (described here in [gbdxtools](https://github.com/DigitalGlobe/gbdxtools/blob/master/docs/running_workflows.rst)) or run separately after the AOP process is completed.

-**Example Script:** These basic settings will run orthorectification and DG AComp.
+**Example Script:** These basic settings will run orthorectification and DG AComp on an input dataset containing MS + PAN.
 See also examples listed under the optional settings below.

     # Quickstart Example producing an Orthorectified and Acomp output for MS + PAN
     # First Initialize the Environment